samanta2299/lab-terraform-GCP/README.md

 ```bash
 gcloud auth application-default login
 ```
-If you created your project using the GCP GUI, run the following command to switch projects:
+If you created your project using the GCP Console, run the following command to switch projects:
 ```bash
 gcloud auth application-default login PROJECT_ID
 ```
 *Note.
-The Project ID is highlighted in red in the figure and does not correspond to the project name*
+The Project ID does not correspond to the project name*

 ## Enable Compute Engine
 Terraform requires this API to manage Compute Engine resources